-The Architecture of Oscar Niemeyer
+Where to See the Incredible Architecture of Oscar Niemeyer

-If you haven’t heard of Oscar Niemeyer, you probably won’t forget him after this post, and you might even start making plans to visit some of his buildings.
+If you haven’t heard of Oscar Niemeyer architecture, you probably won’t forget him after this post, and you might even start making plans to visit some of his buildings.
 The architecture of Oscar Niemeyer is unforgettable.
 Fortunately for you, you can see some of his work in places around the world (France, Italy, Spain, Algeria, Malaysia), but for the real experience, you have to go to Brazil.

-Niemeyer architecture
+Oscar Niemeyer architecture

 Niemeyer Museum in Curitiba, Brazil

 Niemeyer was born in 1907 (he is still living and working at the age of 104!) in Rio de Janeiro.
 He later became one of the greatest designers of modern architecture in the 20th century.
 He worked with Le Corbusier, helped design the United Nations Headquarters in New York, and was twice offered positions at Harvard and Yale but was unable to get a visa to enter the U.S. because of his communist leanings.
-Because he lived so long and designed many large projects in Brazil (including the new capital, Brasilia), there are many opportunities to see his architecture.
-His work is best known for its curving shapes and its innovative use of reinforced concrete that allows his buildings to stand with little visible support.

-Oscar Niemeyer
+Where to see Oscar Niemeyer architecture?

 Brazilian landscape design